-Although refugees were repeatedly complaining about those practices, it became almost clear to all people about the nature of activities of the UNHCR branch office, in Khartoum, after the report of the journalist Hayden, which revealed the scandals of the UNHCR office in Khartoum.
-After revealing the very embarrassing practices that refugees have been complaining of repeatedly, before the journalist Hayden revealed it lately in her investigative report, the Geneva-based headquarters UNHCR office in Switzerland issued a conclusive decision on the scandal through its official website, after three days of Hayden’s report.
+Refugees have repeatedly been complaining about those harmful practices and this report supports and confirms the refugees’ claims and reveals the level and nature of corruption scandals in the UNHCR office, Khartoum branch.
+After revealing the very embarrassing practices that refugees have been complaining of repeatedly, the Geneva-based headquarters UNHCR office in Switzerland issued a conclusive decision on the scandal through its official website, after three days of the release of the report.
 In this resolution, the resettlement program of refugees is suspended temporarily.

-Three days after Sally’s report was published, and after the office of the UNHCR decision on the suspension of its resettlement program from Sudan, the UNHCR office in Khartoum called the refugees to its office and questioned them about their interviews with the journalist without the UNHCR’s office knowledge and how they knew the procedures and works of the UNHCR office.
-It also added that the information given to the journalist was not accurate and baseless, and the refugees were told that their questioning and interrogation by the UNHCR office will continue.
+Three days after publishing of the report, and after the office of the UNHCR decision on the suspension of its resettlement program from Sudan, the UNHCR office in Khartoum called the refugees to its office and questioned them about the information the refugees had provided without the UNHCR’s office knowledge and how they knew the procedures and works of the UNHCR office.
+It also added that the information provided was not accurate and baseless, and the refugees were told that their questioning and interrogation by the UNHCR office will continue.

-In addition to this, the Sudanese Refugee agency, Commission of Refugees (COR), a partner of UNHCR called the refugees related to the report and told them that it will stop all kinds of assistance and will deal very seriously with the issue of the journalist’s report about UNHCR activities in Sudan.
+In addition to this, the Sudanese Refugee agency, Commission of Refugees (COR), a partner of UNHCR called the refugees related to the report and told them that it will stop all kinds of assistance and will deal very seriously with the report.

 COR is the government body which is responsible for registering refugees documenting their names and, determining their refugee status as they arrive in the Sudanese territory.
 Then, it refers them to the office of the UNHCR.
 It is also known for its close and strong coordination with the Sudanese security apparatus, which implies that cases and information considered sensitive by the security apparatus could pose security threats to the refugees.